malworthy/smoke/README.md

 ## Native functions

 Console
-- backColor("blue") // changes the console background colour
+- backcolor("blue") // changes the console background colour
 - clear() // clears the screen
 - input() // gets input from the console
 - locate(x,y) // locates the cursor on the
-- textColor("red") // changes the console text colour
+- textcolor("red") // changes the console text colour
 - write("string") // write to the console without printing a newline afterwards (unlike print)
 - getch() // gets the key in the keyboard buffer.
 Non-blocking.
 If no key is present returns an empty string.